Ereiarrus/ComplementsBotPy/README.md

 - !complement \[username\] - If username present, complement that user; otherwise, get a complement yourself!

+- !compignoreme - I will stop complementing you (see !ignoreme in '[ComplementsBot chat only](#ComplementsBot chat only)'); note that this command gives no feedback whether it was successful
+- !compunignoreme - undo !compignoreme/!ignoreme (see in '[ComplementsBot chat only](#ComplementsBot chat only)'); note that this command gives no feedback whether it was successful

 #### ComplementsBot chat only

 Say these commands in my channel chat (https://www.twitch.tv/complementsbot):